Maverick men's and women's basketball will appear on ESPN3 in all 30 home games this season.

 Since that day, Baker has put his own stamp on the department, spearheading numerous program upgrades and leading the way in the areas of sales and staffing, which have led to unprecedented growth.

 One of his first projects was to upgrade the department's baseball and softball facilities.
 He oversaw the development and construction of indoor hitting and practice facilities for each team, which opened with the start of the 2013 season.
-Baker then announced the plans for a $5.5 million project to build clubhouses for each of those teams in September of 2013 which will be ready for the 2015 seasons.
+Baker then announced the plans for a $5.5 million project to build clubhouses for each of those teams in September of 2013 which opened for the 2015 season.

-He was also instrumental in the department's reaching an agreement with Nelligan Sports Marketing to handle its sponsorship and media rights.
+He was also instrumental in the department's reaching an agreement with Learfield, previously Nelligan Sports Marketing, to handle its sponsorship and media rights.
 That contract has resulted in the largest one-year sponsorship total in UT Arlington athletics history as well as the signing of the largest contract with a sponsor in Nelligan Sports Marketing history.

 The department has also seen record numbers in attendance and sales as UT Arlington in its first full season in the College Park Center.
 Baker has also made it a priority to add staff to sports programs and administration to insure the growth of the department continues on an upward track.